nilerolir/AutoStabilizer/README.md

 2. **Load the macro:**
    From the menu, select `Plugins > Macros > Run` and choose `AutoStabilicer.ijm.py`.
 3. **Configure the macro:**
    Specify the directory containing your input videos and the folder for the processed results.
-Before running the code, create three folders in Documents or another destination location: `Log`, `To_be_processed`, and `Processed`.
-Additionally, the images to be processed should be in .tif format; copy all the images to be processed into the `To_be_processed` folder.
+Before running the code, create three folders in Documents or another destination location: `Log`, `InputFolder`, and `OutputFolder`.
+Additionally, the images to be processed should be in .tif format; copy all the images to be processed into the `InputFolder` folder.
 4. **Run the macro:**
    The script will automatically process all videos, correcting objective movements.
 ---